appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 # Create Custom Widgets

+This guide shows how to create a Custom widget using React.

 While Appsmith provides an extensive array of built-in widgets for application development, there are instances where your project demands a widget tailored to specific requirements.
 Appsmith's Custom widget allows you to integrate unique functionalities with your HTML, CSS, and JavaScript code, whether it's a personalized calendar, accordion, or social media widget.

 ## Configure Custom Widget